 Sloane Herb. iv.
-73 !- Native of tropical and south Africa; cultivated and subspontaneous in all tropical and subtropical regions.
+73!-Native of tropical and south Africa; cultivated and subspontaneous in all tropical and subtropical regions.

 Annual.
 Stem hairy.
-Leaves 8-20 cm. l., deeply cut into 3 segments, segments pinnately or bipinnately cut, lobes with wavy margin or more or less lobulate, on both sides somewhat rough.
+Leaves 8-20 cm.
+1, deeply cut into 3 segments, segments pinnately or bipinnately cut, lobes with wavy margin or more or less lobulate, on both sides somewhat rough.
 Ovary woolly.
 Fruit subglobose or ellipsoidal, flesh sweet and edible, sometimes bitter at the bottom.
 Seeds generally marginate.
+The pulp is of a red colour with the cells filled with watery fluid, so